 The success of the Hong Kong Dance Company is dependent on support from its staff, the Government of the Special Administrative Region of Hong Kong, and audiences (our community and the public).
-The Company maintains transparency and good relationships with all of its stakeholders: the Government's funding body appoints three members to join the Company's Board to oversee operations; the Company establishes rules of conduct for its staff as well as administering labour contracts and abiding by the law in fulfilling its responsibilities as an employer; the Company provides all sorts of information via different communication channels to inform the public of our work; and we produce annual reports according to the requirements of the Hong Kong Government's Funding and Services Agreement that are available for the public to consult.
+The Company maintains transparency and good relationships with all of its stakeholders: the Government's funding body appoints four members to join the Company's Board to oversee operations; the Company establishes rules of conduct for its staff as well as administering labour contracts and abiding by the law in fulfilling its responsibilities as an employer; the Company provides all sorts of information via different communication channels to inform the public of its works; the Company also produces annual reports according to the requirements of the Hong Kong SAR Government's Funding and Services Agreement that are available for the public to consult.